Creeperwk/DAS-Group-13/README.md

 - Qualityclass – Quality score for the batch (Good - ≥ 82.5, Poor - <82.5).
 Note: 82.5 was selected as
 the cut off as this is the median score for all the batches tested.
 ## Task
-Imagine you have been asked by a local coffee farmer to investigate the following question of interest:
-• What influence do different features of coffee have on whether the quality of a batch of coffee is classified as good or poor?
+Find the influence from different features of coffee have on whether the quality of a batch of coffee is classified as good or poor.

 ## Conclusion
 - GLM stepwise with interaction terms: (aroma:flavor, flavor:acidity, aroma:acidity) is the best fitted model with lowest AIC and BIC